oni0nknight/room.io/README.md

 ## Logging

 Room.io uses [winston](https://github.com/winstonjs/winston) to log messages on the server.
-Use the `logLevel` setting from the configuration object to determine the logging level from the following supported values (default is `info`):
+Use the `logger.level` setting from the configuration object to determine the logging level from the following supported values (default is `info`):

 | Name          | Level |  Description    |
 | ------------- | ----- | --------------- |